 Home care nurses provide a range of services in your home or at a community clinic.
 Their main goal is to teach you and your caregivers how to manage your own health care so that you can live as independently as possible.
 All home care nurses are experienced in palliative care and can support you and your family during end-of-life.
 Through compassionate care, nurses focus on managing symptoms and enhancing comfort.

-- Assessment of your health care needs
+Assessment of your health care needs

-- Medical and follow-up care after surgery
+Medical and follow-up care after surgery

-- Palliative care (end-of-life)
+Palliative care (end-of-life)

 Generally, nursing is provided if you:

-- Are released from hospital and need short-term care.
+Are released from hospital and need short-term care.

-- Have an ongoing, or chronic, health issue that requires more care than you or you family can provide.
+Have an ongoing, or chronic, health issue that requires more care than you or you family can provide.

-- Have a health issue that is getting worse and you need support to continue to live at home.
+Have a health issue that is getting worse and you need support to continue to live at home.

-For more information, visit the Eligibility page for home and community care services.
+For more information, visit the eligibility page for home and community care services.

 Home care nursing services are free for those eligible.